Part of busy street in South Boston shut down following water main break

-BOSTON (WHDH) - Cleanup is underway in South Boston after a water main break flooded a major street early Thursday morning.
+BOSTON (WHDH) - Cleanup is underway in South Boston after a water main break flooded a major street overnight.

 Crews responding to the break on Dorchester Avenue discovered water rushing down the roadway.